localmuchsupport/localmuchsupport.github.io/terms.md

 <p>It is your responsibility to contact the host after booking an experience to confirm a meeting spot or pickup location, and any additional requirements.</p>
 <p>All bookings are valid only for the date and time selected and for the number of guests indicated.
 The date and time specified in the booking is specified in the time zone of the meeting point or pickup location, or as otherwise agreed between you and the host.</p>
 <p>In its capacity as a platform to coordinate bookings, LocalMuch will collect any necessary taxes from you as required by law.</p>
-<p>N AUSTRALIA, OUR GOODS AND SERVICES COME WITH GUARANTEES THAT CANNOT BE EXCLUDED UNDER THE AUSTRALIAN CONSUMER LAW.
+<p>IN AUSTRALIA, OUR GOODS AND SERVICES COME WITH GUARANTEES THAT CANNOT BE EXCLUDED UNDER THE AUSTRALIAN CONSUMER LAW.
 NOTHING IN THESE TERMS AND CONDITIONS PURPORTS TO MODIFY OR EXCLUDE THE CONDITIONS, WARRANTIES AND UNDERTAKINGS, AND OTHER LEGAL RIGHTS, UNDER THE AUSTRALIAN COMPETITION AND CONSUMER ACT AND OTHER LAWS.
 ANY AND ALL OTHER WARRANTIES OR CONDITIONS WHICH ARE NOT GUARANTEED BY THE AUSTRALIAN CONSUMER LAW OR THE COMPETITION AND CONSUMER REGULATION 2010 ARE EXPRESSLY EXCLUDED WHERE PERMITTED, INCLUDING LIABILITY FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES CAUSED BY BREACH OF ANY EXPRESS OR IMPLIED WARRANTY OR CONDITION.</p>
 <h3>Responsibility for experiences</h3>
 <p>Please note that the Host, and not LocalMuch, is:</p>
 <ul>
-<li>The seller, supplier and/or provider of the Merchant Offering;</li>
+<li>The seller, supplier and/or provider of the experience;</li>
 <li>Solely responsible for providing you with the experience.</li>
 </ul>
 <p>You agree to release the Host from any liability for any injury, damage or loss arising from performing the experience offered by the Host.
 Many experiences offered through the website are likely to be dangerous recreational activities.</p>